FusionAuth/fusionauth-site/site/_posts/2020-12-14-how-to-securely-implement-oauth-rails.md

 #### OAuthController

 The "OAuthController" will handle each of the remaining routes needed to complete the authorization code grant flow.
+Because we want to map to the filesystem properly, put this code in `app/controllers/o_auth_controller.rb`.
+That allows us to name it `OAuthController` rather than `OauthController` with a little `a`.

 Here is what it will look like when we are finished:

 ```ruby
 class OAuthController < ApplicationController